Frequently Asked Questions

 We provide all the swimmers and boaters with GPS coordinates of the course.
 We recommend that your boater set the course and you aim to stay with them, keeping in mind that you are required to swim alongside the boat and may not swim in front of or behind the boat.
 There is a detailed description and map of the course on the website and you will be provided with a course map.

 Because the swim and associated events take place in South Boston, the list of hotels, restaurants and pubs below are limited to South Boston.
-But should you choose to venture farther, you won’t be disappointed—there are many more wonderful places to eat, drink, and sleep throughout the city.
+But should you choose to venture farther afield, you won’t be disappointed—there are many more wonderful places to eat, drink, and sleep throughout the city.

 Doubletree Club Hotel Boston Bayside